Williamjacobsen/P2/README.md

-# How to start server on own your own local pc:
+# How to Start Server on Your Own Local PC:

 For frontend:
 1) Create new terminal inside the project root folder.